7th and 13th Belgian Field Artillery: History

 The 7e Régiment d'Artillerie was formed on 3 March 1915.
 Like the RAP, it consisted of two groups of each three batteries with each four guns, a total of 24 field guns.
 The guns were of a different type, however: 75 mm Schneider-Canot (1904), coming from Portugal.
+The men came largely from other artillery regiments, including those of the fortified positions in Antwerp, Liège and Namur, and the Centre d'Instruction d'Artillerie.
 The regiment relieved the RAP on 16 and 17 May 1915 and participated in the Battle of Bellewaerde (May 1915).
 The regiment played an important role in the actions for St.-Eloi craters (March - April 1916), where it accounted for over one quarter of the participating field artillery.
 During its stay in the Ypres Salient, the unit frequently shelled the areas of Hill 60 and The Bluff.
 Its guns worn out, the regiment was disbanded on 19 May 1917.
 The contribution of the Belgian field artillery to the defence of the Ypres Salient was not negligible and it has been estimated that in the period May 1915 to May 1917 the regiment represented up to ten percent of the field artillery in the Ypres Salient.
 The battle honour 'Ypres 1915, 1916, 1917' was awarded in 1930.